 To purchase Part A and Part B (or just Part B), you need to sign up when you first become eligible for Medicare or during an open or special enrollment period.

 - Initial enrollment period: The initial enrollment period is a seven-month time span that starts three months before you turn 65.
 It continues through the month you turn 65 and the three months following your 65th birthday.

 - Special enrollment period: You may be able to enroll in Medicare during a special enrollment period (SEP) based on certain qualifying life events — for example, if you postponed Medicare due to having employer-sponsored coverage, whether on your own or through your spouse.
 The SEP allows you to enroll in Medicare without a late penalty.

 - General enrollment period: If you have to buy Medicare Part A and you don’t qualify for a special enrollment period, you may have to wait for a general enrollment period to apply, which runs from Jan.
 1 to March 31 each year.
-Your coverage would start on July 1 of that same year.
+Your coverage would start the month after you sign up.

 You'll get a monthly bill from Medicare if you don't get benefits from Social Security or the Railroad Retirement Board and have to pay for Medicare Part A. You pay for Part B every three months.

 Medicare Part A costs in 2024

 In most cases, if you choose to purchase Part A, you must also have Medicare Part B (medical insurance).

 If you're under age 65, you can get free Part A if you are eligible for Social Security or RRB benefits and have Lou Gehrig's disease, kidney failure or a qualifying disability.